 Investment Treaties and Transition from Authoritarian Rule

-Following revolutions in Libya and Egypt several foreign investors have lodged international claims under investment treaties.
-Several more claims are yet to become public.
+Following recent events in Egypt, Libya, Myanmar (Burma) and Tunisia, foreign investors have lodged international claims under investment treaties.
 Several of these cases follow a common fact pattern.
-They concern foreign investors that acquired investments from authoritarian governments without competitive bidding processes and at substantially below market-value.
-Subsequently, new governments sought to renegotiate these contracts and concessions.
-The foreign investors then invoked the protections of an investment treaty, demanding market-value compensation for interference with their investments.
+They concern foreign investments acquired from authoritarian governments substantially below market value through transactions that were not arms’ length.
+Subsequently, new governments sought to renegotiate these contracts and concessions, or to change the regulatory arrangements that govern them.
+The investors then invoked the protections of an investment treaty.

-Keywords: foreign investment, investment treaties, transition, revolution, democracy, authoritarianism
+Keywords: investment treaties, transition, revolution, democracy, authoritarian rule, politics